Trepan-Debuggers/bashdb/docs/manpage.rst

 The debugger needs to source or include a number of functions and these reside in a library.
-If this option is not given the default location of library is relative to the installed zshdb script:
+If this option is not given the default location of library is relative to the installed bashdb script:
-`../lib/zshdb`.
+`../lib/bashdb`.